-When researching best hotels in Prague we kept seeing the Smetana Hotel show atop a number of different searches and lists.
+When researching the best hotels in Prague we kept seeing The Mozart Hotel show atop a number of different searches and lists.
 The hotel is stunning and its location and views are bar-none the best in Prague.
 It has a rich history dating back centuries when it would accommodate the noble Pachta family, as well as Wolfgang Amadeus Mozart while he composed his Six German dances.
 Countless other celebrated names and royalty have since visited this hotel as they enjoyed spectacular Prague.
-Needless to say we were thrilled when Smetana Hotel agreed to host us so we could experience all that it and the city and hotel had to offer.
+Needless to say, we were thrilled when The Mozart Hotel agreed to host us so we could experience all that it and the city and hotel had to offer.

-Our Suite at the Smetana was massive and had an Art Nouveau design that fit so perfectly with the charming city around us.
+Our Suite at the Mozart Hotel was massive and had an Art Nouveau design that fit so perfectly with the charming city around us.
 It was fun for us to imagine all of the royal families that were in that same suite over the centuries when it was formerly known as the Pachtuv Palace.
 It really was fit for a king!
 The ceilings must have been 15 feet high and huge royal curtains adorned every window.
 The bed was comfortable and definitely premium in quality, a good thing to have after walking miles and miles each day in Prague.
-Showers were hot and my kids loved the bath tub.
-The bathroom had double vanities and like the rest of the suite was spacious, clean and elegant.
+The showers were hot and my kids loved the bathtub.
+The bathroom had double vanities and like the rest of the suite was spacious, clean, and elegant.

 Our room had a balcony where I enjoyed coffee every morning and a nice in-room breakfast on the final day of our stay.

-Another favorite thing of mine about the Smetana Hotel were its lush courtyards.
-They were perfect with beautiful stone paving, lion head fountains, plants and the pearl exterior of the hotel all around.
+Another favorite thing of mine about the Mozart Hotel was its lush courtyards.
+They were perfect with beautiful stone paving, lion head fountains, plants, and the pearl exterior of the hotel all around.

-The full breakfast offered at Restaurant Smetana was the perfect way to start each morning.
+The full breakfast offered at Restaurant Mozart Hotel was the perfect way to start each morning.
 As mentioned the restaurant boasts some of the best views in the city.
 Another “view” in the restaurant was of our food being prepared through their large open window to the kitchen.
-I’ve always loved when restaurants offer this, especially places like Smetana where chefs are crafting fine, memorable dishes.
+I’ve always loved when restaurants offer this, especially places like Mozart Hotel where chefs are crafting fine, memorable dishes.

 Address: Karoliny Světlé 34, 110 00 Staré Město, Czechia